-Thus, brings the question many veterinarians and zoologists ask: Can animals of different species infect each other?
+This brings the question many veterinarians and zoologists ask: can animals of different species infect each other?
 It’s not an uncommon question for pet owners, either, especially when their home contains dogs and cats.

 Can Dogs Get the Flu from Cats?

 Thankfully, your dog cannot contract the flu from their feline neighborhood friend or housemate.

 But, it begs the question, if animals such as horses and birds can contaminate dogs, then why can’t cats?
 While no studies support that dogs can get the flu from cats, some do support that cats contract H3N2; such was the case for the shelter in Indiana.

 However, cats and dogs are known to spread diseases to each other, such as ringworm.
 If you own a dog and a cat, it may be best to keep them separate from each other if one is sick, as a safety precaution.
 It eliminates any cross-contamination.
 The precaution is validated by the fact that influenza is constantly evolving and changing.
 This means that while dogs may not be susceptible to cat flu currently, this could change within time.
 The morphing abilities of the flu are the biggest reason as to why it can cause pandemics.

 Does My Dog Have the Flu?

 It’s a common and valid question many pet owners ask.
 A dog with kennel cough, for example, will show the same symptoms as a dog with the flu.